evelyne24/flutter_layout_weirdness/README.md

 This is a fairly straightforward layout but very hard to nail down in Flutter.
 It shouldn't be this hard.

 The point is to have a reusable widget that contains a footer and some children.
 The footer should stay at the bottom of the screen, no matter if the content is enough to fill the view port or not.
-If the content is overflowing, the layout should scroll.
 Kind of like `fill_viewport` in Android `ScrollView`.
+If the content is overflowing, the layout should scroll and the footer should scroll with the layout.

 I want to be able to have a child that expands and centers on the screen if there is empty space, while the footer stays put at the bottom.